Green procurement clauses and a checklist to make a standard supplier agreement focus on emissions across a value chain.

 1. Measure, Manage, and Report GHG Emissions

 1.1.
-The Supplier and the Principal shall each measure, manage and report their GHG Emissions in accordance with the provisions of this clause and the Carbon Footprint Standards.
+The Supplier shall measure, manage and report its GHG Emissions in accordance with the provisions of this clause and the Carbon Footprint Standards.

 2. Emission Reduction Targets